- July 30, 2021

 “Plugins for blocking online browsing can prevent companies from using cookies or

-fingerprinting to track consumers’ internet behavior”.
-It is safe to use Plugins to control your browsing and limiting online tracking.
+fingerprinting to track consumers’ internet behavior.”
+Using Plugins to control your browsing and limit online tracking is safe.

-Use a VPN: When you use a VPN service you are not only encrypting the data but also you are choosing not to share your private data with a third party.
+Use a VPN: When you use a VPN service, you are not only encrypting the data but also choosing not to share your private data with a third party.
 When anyone requests a website, VPN sends data through a secured tunnel using the server’s IP address which masks your real IP

 Paul Kauri.
 (2018, Dec 16).
 Your apps are tracking you — here’s how to stop them.
 Retrieved